PhD in Marketing

 Should we feel that you would be better able to complete your studies at another institution, we may be able to provide suggestions on suitable supervisors or academic departments at other institutions.

 We prefer applicants to hold an appropriate Masters degree or have specialised in Marketing or Management at undergraduate level, gaining at least an upper second class Honours degree.
-Overseas students need to demonstrate their competency in the English language – for example, by obtaining a minimum score of 7 in the IELTS test or 250 points in the TOEFL computer based test (600 in the TOEFL paper based test).
+Overseas students need to demonstrate their competency in the English language – for example, by obtaining a minimum score of 7 in the IELTS test.

 If you wish to be considered for a place on our PhD programme, you need to complete an application form online.
 You will also be prompted to send in your supporting documents online.
 This will include academic transcripts for your Undergraduate and Masters degree, two references and a detailed research proposal.
 Information on how to write a research proposal can be found here.